Zygo/bees/README.md

   list of all extent refs referencing a data extent (i.e. Bees wants the compressed-extent behavior in all cases).  *Fixed in v4.14.*

-* `LOGICAL_INO` is only called from one thread at any time per process.
+* `LOGICAL_INO` was only called from one thread at any time per process.
-  This means at most one core is irretrievably stuck in this ioctl.
+  This means at most one core was irretrievably stuck in this ioctl.
+  *Workaround removed in recent bees versions.*

 * `FILE_EXTENT_SAME` is arbitrarily limited to 16MB.
 This is less than 128MB which is the maximum extent size that can be created by defrag